JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 ![plot of chunk unnamed-chunk-45](figure/unnamed-chunk-45.png)

 Basically we can see rna-seq seem to generate a similar density distribution, except near 0 (where it matters).
-More area seems to be concentrated near zero in RNA-seq and thus a higher probablity is concentrated at lower q-values.
+More area seems to be concentrated near zero in RNA-seq and thus a higher probability is concentrated at lower q-values.
 It seems to be able to call genes with higher confidence.
 This is likely due to limitations in microarray technology like lower dynamic range with respect to RNA-seq.

 For only significant gene by both platforms: